jw-cricut/libairtable/README.md

 # libairtable

-libairtable is an asynchronous coroutine-based C++ client for Airtable, built on libevent-async.
-The makefile builds the library as well as an executable which wraps the client's functionality.
+libairtable is an asynchronous coroutine-based C++ client for Airtable, built on asio.
+The CMakeLists builds the library as well as an executable which wraps the client's functionality.

 Currently supports the [public REST API](https://airtable.com/api) and the [metadata API](https://airtable.com/api/meta).